-- Required for major. - Lab not required, but strongly recommended. - Terms may be interchanged. - See Note 4. - 1.
-Beginning Courses: MA 210, MA 251, and MA 252 give a first exposure to the development of good mathematical problem solving skills and the use of the computer in mathematics.
+- 1. Beginning Courses: MA 210, MA 251, and MA 252 give a first exposure to the development of good mathematical problem solving skills and the use of the computer in mathematics.
 These courses must be taken prior to any intermediate ones.
-Advanced placement is possible through the CLEP and Advanced Placement tests.
-See department chair for details. - Intermediate Courses: MA 301, MA 304, MA 351, and MA 395 build on the maturity developed in the beginning courses.
+Advanced placement is possible through the CLEP and Advanced Placement Tests.
+See department chair for details. - 2.
+Intermediate Courses: MA 301, MA 304, MA 351, and MA 395 build on the maturity developed in the beginning courses.
 They are designed to bring problem solving and mathematical thinking to a higher, more rigorous level and to expose students to the wide variety of mathematics in use today. - 3.
 Advanced Courses: Eight 400-level courses chosen in consultation with a faculty adviser.
 Selections depend on the student's mathematical interests and career goals.
 It may not be necessary to take all intermediate courses before beginning an advanced course.
 Check the prerequisites for the desired course.
 It is important that students discuss their options with their adviser to plan for the advanced courses that are right for them. - 4.
-Computer Skills: Mathematical Sciences majors with enhanced computer skills find a wider job market open to them.
+Computer Skills: Mathematical sciences majors with enhanced computer skills find a wider job market open to them.
 However, students cannot consider their computer skills truly "marketable" having only taken CS 201.
 CS 202 offers students the opportunity to learn the complete syntax of a computer language and gives them the necessary experience to become proficient programmers.
 All majors are urged to consider taking CS 202. - 5.
 Concentrations/Required Advanced Courses: Some students may wish to develop programs with more focus than the general program by choosing one of the concentrations listed below.
 Each concentration has an adviser responsible for counseling students, approving course choices, and monitoring progress.
 Requirements for the general program and the concentrations are given below.
 Modifications are possible and subject to departmental approval.